 Quantum Computing (Chalmers University)

-The lecture will be given ONLINE and in English by Prof. Di Vincenzo.
+This lecture will be held by Professor Di Vincenzo.

 It is recommended that the students have taken either "Quantum optics and quantum information", "Quantum mechanics", or some other equivalent course.